- Albert Einstein (German born Theoretical Physicist - 1879 - 1955)

 Since originally writing this blog post, in early 2021 I began using a very high starting IPAP of 18.2 cmH2O and EPAP of 12.8 cmH2O (inhale and exhale pressure) which may cause air coming out the eyes.
 Top pressure during the night may be more than 20 cmH2O!
 This was essential to stop hypoxia (oxygen desaturation) and sleep disordered breathing causing the symptoms of Dementia.

-More details are on the blog post:Use BiPAP to prevent Alzheimer's Dementia caused by REM sleep issues
+More details are on the blog posts:Use BiPAP to prevent Alzheimer's Dementia caused by REM sleep issues

 “Have courage.
 Be adventurous and Go for it!
 Overcome your fear.”